sivertheisholt/Wondy/README.md

 # Wondy
-This respository will be the HUB for my own eco system
+This respository will be the HUB for my own "ecosystem"